lukas-buergi/km-stat/README.md

 * Django/Python backend
 * frontend using mostly bare js (some d3.js ...) on top of Django templates for html/css
-* various scripts/workflows for gathering and cleaning up data in utils
-* fairly complete data set for Kriegsmaterial/bes.mil.Güter from Switzerland since 2006, Dual Use is outdated
+* fairly complete data set for Kriegsmaterial/bes.mil.Güter from Switzerland since around 2000, dual-use goods need work
-* there was an attempt to parse the Wassenaar lists as provided, but Lukas made a mess of it and decided it was more relaxing to do it by hand (for the first time, subsequent changes should be fairly easy to merge semi-automatically).
+* most of the Wassenaar Agreement (version 2018) in machine readable form and also a few other export control code lists

 ## Local installation: